-Want to find a bank account that won’t charge you for taking out money abroad; figure out how to track your expenses on the road or find a good travel credit card?
+Want to find a bank account that won’t charge you for taking out money abroad, figure out how to track your expenses, maintain your credit score or find a good travel credit card?
 We get a few queries about how we organise our money while we travel so we’ve put together these simple tips on managing finances on the road.

 Tips for Managing Finances while you Travel

-2) Find a Current Account that Doesn’t charge Abroad: almost all UK current accounts charge you to use cash machines or make transactions abroad.
-We did a thorough search of all UK bank accounts (which you can read here) and found that Norwich and Peterborough offer the only current account in the UK that lets you pay for things and withdraw money anywhere in the world without charging fees.
-Do check N&P’s current terms and conditions for yourself though as they may have changed since we opened our account.
-We take money out of cash points at least once a week while we travel so I reckon we’ve saved around £150 in bank fees in the past year with our N&P account.
+3) Find a Current Account that Doesn’t charge Abroad: almost all current accounts charge you to use cash machines or make transactions abroad.
+In 2013, we did a thorough search of all UK bank accounts (which you can read here) and found that Norwich and Peterborough had a current account with zero fees for using it abroad, this saved us around £150 in bank fees during the first year of our trip.

 4) Avoid Extra Bank Charges: some countries charge ATM fees on top of the individual bank fees mentioned above.
 Thai ATMs, for instance, charge up to £3 per withdrawal and in Laos you’re charged between £1.50 and £2.
 There are ways to avoid these charges; in Thailand take your passport and card to a big bank and ask the cashier to withdraw cash manually for you – you won’t be charged for this by the Thai bank.
 The second time we went to Laos we took US dollars with us from Cambodia and exchanged them for Laos Kip although we’re not sure how much this saved us in the long-run because exchange rates vary.